orange-quicksand/orange-quicksand/PRESS-RELEASE.md

 ## Heading ##
-  > Name the product in a way the reader (i.e. your target customers) will understand.
+  > Name the product in a way the reader (i.e. your target customers) will understand. uGame

 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.
+Play classic video games at a click of a button

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.
+An app that allows anyone to play classic video games from their browser.
+Simply sign in, click the game of your choice, and you'll be playing in no time.
+It allows you to not only play your favorite games of the past, but it also allows you to save your progress in each game you play on your account.

 ## Problem ##
   > Describe the problem your product solves.
+No one will need to dig up their old video game systems and games to play their old favorites.
+Nor will anyone will need to go store to store looking for these classics to experience them.

 ## Solution ##
   > Describe how your product elegantly solves the problem.
+Anyone can now access these classic video games easily through their browser.
+With a large selection of video games, people can choose their favorites or try games they haven't tried before.

 ## Quote from You ##
   > A quote from a spokesperson in your company.
+"It's Netflix for class video games"
+  Omar Duarte PhD
+  Scrum Master

 ## How to Get Started ##
   > Describe how easy it is to get started.
+Register a username and password, log in, click the game of your choice, and play.
+Once you're playing, use the save and load features to save and load your progress in any game.

 ## Customer Quote ##
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.
+"These guys deserve lots of money"
+  Bran Cubacube
+  Customer

 ## Closing and Call to Action ##
   > Wrap it up and give pointers where the reader should go next.
+Classic video games are just a click away.
+Pay Bren $8 a month and play today.